 "Harmony was looking for a tree theme so we showed them some references of trees we had done in the past and they really liked the vibe.
 We took aspects of some of our old designs and added a new flare to them.
 Harmony was pretty set on the overall idea with the tree wrapping around a beer glass.
 But we really wanted them to look like they were interactive so we focused a lot on the roots around the glass and shading to make it look very integrated.
 Everything was hand drawn by us,” says Ruble.

 Kick off for the Brewer’s Grove Beer event will take place August 5 at Harmony Brewing at 4:30 pm.
 The fundraising event culminates with a tree planting on October 17 at Riverside Park.
 An open container permit has been permitted for the event, so those in attendance are encouraged to bring a growler or howler of their favorite tree-inspired beer.

 Many of the participating breweries plan to hold parties and special release nights for the occasion.

 Mariah Kennedy is an invested volunteer in the East Hills neighborhood.
 A graduate of the Community Leadership program at Aquinas College, Mariah is passionate about grassroots activism and DIY-DIT culture.
-She became embedded in East Hills through her involvement with the Brewery Vivant Volunteer Committee by starting the first inaugural Girls on the Run team at Congress Elementary.
+She became embedded in East Hills through her involvement with the East Hills Council of Neighbors by starting the inaugural Girls on the Run team at Congress Elementary.
 She is an avid cyclist and loves cats, especially her little kit, Leonidas.